gauravfodekar/NodeJSNotes/README.md

 Middleware is a powerful concept in Node.js and web development because it allows you to structure your application's code in a modular and organized way, making it easier to manage the different components of your application.

-26 #what are the types of middlewares?
+26. # what are the types of middlewares?
 In Node.js web applications, particularly when using a framework like Express, there are two main types of middleware: application-level middleware and route-specific middleware.
 These two types serve different purposes and can be used to handle various tasks during the request-response cycle.

 1. **Application-Level Middleware:**